vcl/ng-vcl/src/ng-vcl/wormhole/README.md

-# wormhole directive
+# wormhole

-The wormhole directive allows to render a template somewhere else in the DOM.
+The wormhole directive allows to render templates and components in the DOM.

 ## Usage: